 I don’t remember much of my childhood before my mother passed away.
-I was told she was struck by a car on her way to work.
+My dad told me she was struck by a car on her way to work.
 I was only four years old.
 Still, I know that I loved her.
 Part of me still does.
 It’s a strange, lingering feeling that doesn’t go away.

 As much as I loved her, I feel that my father loved her even more.
-I say this, because my mother’s death took an immense toll on him.
-Up until I was about ten years old, he would have a nervous breakdown, tears and all, at least once a month.
+I say this because my mother’s death took an immense toll on him.
+Up until I was about ten years of age, he would have a nervous breakdown, tears and all, at least once a month.
 He never told me why, but I know it was because of her.

 Things changed a bit, my tenth year.
 We moved out of that house – the one that reminded us of her.
 My dad pulled me out of the school system and we moved into a cabin out in the middle of nowhere.
 It may seem a bit drastic, but it was clear that my father needed a change.
 He wasn’t doing so well.
 Because of this, I didn’t question his actions.

 From that point on, we lived a simple life.
-My dad took odd jobs here and there, and seeing as we lived up north, selling firewood was sufficient enough to supplement the rest of our income.
+My dad took odd jobs here and there, and seeing as we lived up north, selling firewood was sufficient enough to supplement our income.
 That was my job – I would go out each morning with my dad’s old axe and chop up some logs for our eager customers.
-It wasn’t much of a life, but it was good enough.
+It wasn’t much of a life, but it was good enough for us.

 Comfortable with our new living situation, I was taken completely off guard one night when I heard the sound of crying coming from my father’s room.
 We had been doing so well, so why was he still in such dire straits?
 Before I could analyze the situation any further, I heard my dad get up and slam the door shut on his way out of the cabin.
 I was compelled to follow him.

 I tiptoed, making sure to hide behind trees and avoid stepping on leaves as I went.
-Eventually we came to a small clearing where I noticed a creek.
+Eventually, we came to a small clearing with a creek running through it.
 Near the creek was a stump where my dad sat down and adjusted himself until he was comfortable.
 He looked down at his guitar, closed his eyes, and began playing.

 I stood in awe of what I was hearing.
-A haunting melodic mixture of my dad’s voice and the rustling of trees in the wind filled the forest.
+A haunting mixture of melodious vocals and the rustling of trees in the wind filled the forest.
 I knew he played, but I never knew he could sing.
-It was amazing, for lack of a better word.
+It was breathtaking, for lack of a better word.

 Many months passed.
 The routine was nice for a while, but one night, everything changed.